 Daniel got it right.
 He knew the mighty God Who loves us is also the giving God who shows us the secrets of our minds and told Nebuchadnezzar so.

-Here's an imaginary "epilogue" of sorts: the boy dies, but the trunk offers long slivers of bark to weave into a wicker "natural coffin" for popular back-to-earth burials; then even the last bits of its remaining wood to be ground into pulp for paper on which are written stories about the boy, kept alive in readers' minds for generations in books such as The Giving Tree.
+Here's an imaginary "epilogue" of sorts to that story: the boy dies, but the tree trunk offers long slivers of bark to weave into a wicker-natural coffin for popular back-to-earth burials; then its last bits of wood are ground into pulp for sheets of paper to keep stories about the boy alive for generations in books such as The Giving Tree.

 No; the God of Heaven didn't send me the continuation of a dream of a child on a Father's Knee.
 He sent visual images of a carefree little boy in the boughs of Grace.